 - Graduate from high school

-- Take the required prerequisite courses
+- Complete required prerequisite courses

-- Apply to your favorite schools
+- Apply to your preferred schools

-- Enroll in the program
+- Enroll in an accredited respiratory therapy program

-- Complete the required coursework
+- Complete all required coursework

-- Complete the required clinical experience
+- Fulfill the necessary clinical experience

-- Graduate with an associates degree
+- Graduate with an associate’s degree

 - Pass the NBRC credentialing exam(s)

-- Apply for a license
+- Obtain a state license

-- Apply for a job
+- Apply for a job in respiratory care

-What Skills Can CRTs and RRTs Perform?
+What Skills Can Respiratory Therapists Perform?

 - Assessing patients with lung diseases